 Table 3.17-9 lists the resources from north to south, in order of their location between Bakersfield and Palmdale.
-The Archaeological Survey Report lists additional archaeological resources that are outside the current area of potential effects; refer to that technical report for more detail.
-1The property was previously determined eligible, but may no longer be eligible due to a loss of integrity from construction of the Los Angeles County Sheriff's Department building.
+The Archaeological Survey Report lists additional archaeological resources that are outside the current area of potential effect; refer to that technical report for more detail.

+The property was previously determined eligible, but may no longer be eligible due to a loss of integrity from construction of the Los Angeles County

-CRHR = California Register of Historical Resources NRHP = National Register of Historic Places
+CRHR = California Register of Historical Resources

+NRHP = National Register of Historic Places